RandyPanGit/openstack-installaction/BasicEnvironment.md

 ## SQL database

-- To install and configure the database server
+- **To install and configure the database server**

-	Install the packages:
+	1.Install the packages:

 		# apt-get install mariadb-server python-mysqldb

-	Choose a suitable password for the database root account.
+	2.Choose a suitable password for the database root account.

 	In the [mysqld] section, set the bind-address key to the management IP address of the controller node to enable access by other nodes via the management network: